Zengineers/roll-the-ball-vr/README.md

 ## Gameplay Tips:
 (Some are also displayed in-game)
 - Aim and tap to push the ball into the hole
-- Aim towrads the floor to move forward
+- Aim towards the floor to move forward
-- You can also push obstacle by aiming towards them and tapping
+- You can also push obstacles by aiming towards them and tapping
 - If an obstacle falls into a hole the level is reloaded (lose)
 - If the camera (player) falls into a hole the level is reloaded (lose)
 - If the soccer ball falls into a wrong hole the level is reloaded (lose)